turbot/steampipe-plugin-config/docs/tables/yml_file.md

 # Table: yml_file

-Query the file contents from YML files found in the configured `paths`.
+Query the file contents from YML files found in the configured `yml_paths`.

-For instance, if `paths` is set to `/Users/myuser/yml/*`, and that directory contains:
+For instance, if `yml_paths` is set to `[ "/Users/myuser/yml/*.yml", "/Users/myuser/yml/*.yaml" ]`, and that directory contains:

-- sample.yml
 - invoice.yml
+- test.yaml

 This table will retrieve the file contents in JSON format from each file mentioned above, which you can then query directly: